MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-01-project-solution.md

 Flask project templates are included with all earlier versions of Python Tools for Visual Studio, though details might differ from what's discussed in this tutorial.

 Python development isn't presently supported in Visual Studio for Mac.
-On Mac and Linux, use the [Python extension in Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial).
+On Mac and Linux, use the [Python extension in Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial) tutorial.

 ## Step 1-1: Create a Visual Studio project and solution